gitlabhq/gitlab-ci/doc/builds_configuration/README.md

 ## Configuraton of your builds with .gitlab-ci.yaml

-Sinse 7.12 version GitLab CI uses special yaml file for configuration your builds.
-This yaml file should be placed in the root of your repository and should be named as .gitlab-ci.yml.
-This file contains 4 main sections: skep_refs, before_script, jobs and deploy_jobs.
-Example of configuration file:
+From version 7.12, GitLab CI uses a .gitlab-ci.yml file for the configuration of your builds.
+It is place in the root of your repository and contains four main sections: skep_refs, before_script, jobs and deploy_jobs.
+Here is an example of how it looks:

 ```
 skip_refs: staging